The use of laser therapy in the treatment of hair loss is a subject that is being more and more widely studied.

 Laser hair regrowth is a process where light emitted by a laser stimulates cells to produce new hair.

-It’s not yet fully clear how Low-Level Laser Therapy (or LLLT) works, but it’s considered to be one of most promising forms of so-called photobiomodulation therapy.
+It’s not yet fully clear how Low-Level Laser Therapy (or LLLT) works, but it’s considered to be one of the most promising forms of so-called photobiomodulation therapy.

 The use of laser hair restoration is a treatment that has grown in popularity in recent years.